MarcoStb1993/rnexploration/rsb_nbv_exploration/README.md

 **~move_nodes** (bool, default: true)
 If nodes can be moved away from obstacles and nearby nodes during inflation to try to achieve a larger radius

+**~reupdate_nodes** (bool, default: true)
+If initial nodes' gain should be recalculated when the robot's nearest neighbors changes and the GainCalculator is currently idle

+**~initialization_node_distance** (float, default: 0.0)
+The distance of an initialization node added without a traversability check at the given distance in front of the robot when starting the exploration, no node is added if it equals 0

+**global_exploration_active** (bool, default: true)
+If global and local exploration are active or only local exploration

 **~auto_homing** (bool, default: false)
 Return to the root node if all nodes were either explored or failed (exploration is finished)

-**~reupdate_nodes** (bool, default: true)
-If initial nodes' gain should be recalculated when the robot's nearest neighbors changes and the GainCalculator is currently idle
+**~measure_algorithm_runtime** (bool, default: false) Measure the total time the algorithm is running since the current exploration started

 #### Required tf Transforms